1844 – St Michael’s Church of Ireland, Limerick

 Part of the building was constructed in 1858 and described in The Irish Builder, February 1 1859: “Messrs.

-“Lucky Coady’s” gets its name from its past as a small shop that sold Irish Sweepstakes tickets,
+For many years, known as “Lucky Coady’s” due to its past as a small shop that sold Irish Sweepstakes tickets –

 The Munster Arcade was one of the principal department stores in Cork.
 Based on St. Patrick’s Street,